wuhancrisis/wuhancrisis.github.io/about_en.md

 ## Source

-Started from Feb 3rd, Weibo (doubtabli the largest sns in China) opened up [Virus Patient SOS](https://huati.weibo.com/6882551) hashtag (yes, that needs platform authentication first), thousands of SOS messages flocked in from individuals trapped in Wuhan and other Hubei cities.
+Started from Feb 3rd, Weibo (doubtably the largest sns in China) opened up [Virus Patient SOS](https://huati.weibo.com/6882551) hashtag (yes, that needs platform authentication first), thousands of SOS messages flocked in from individuals trapped in Wuhan and other Hubei cities.

 This website uses crawler to collect and archive those messages published in Weibo platform.